-Ever since I started thinking of financial independence, I’ve began to question a lot of things.
+Ever since I started thinking of financial independence, I’ve begun to question a lot of things.
 What would I do if I didn’t need to make money?
 What is the most important thing I could work on if I didn’t have a job?
-Obviously, spending more time with family and friends is at the top of the list but aside from that, what’s the most noble thing I could spend my time doing?
+Obviously, spending more time with family and friends is at the top of the list but aside from that, what’s the noblest thing I could spend my time doing?

 I still haven’t come to a conclusion, but I still have at least ten years (unless my income explodes somehow) to think about it.
 That’s my end goal though.
 To be working for a cause greater than myself and to help as many people as I can.
 Since Christianity is a huge part of my life, I’m sure I’ll end up devoting a lot of time to help the church/ministry.

 The reason I want to hit financial independence as early as possible is so I will have the maximum amount of time to devote to things outside of a career.
 Sure, I like to work.
 And I’m sure I’ll end up working for a company that works towards a cause I truly care about.
 I just think it’d be really cool to not need to earn money and really be able to donate my time and energy freely.

 Let’s get a discussion going in the comments.
 What’s your idea of wealth and what do you see yourself doing once you’ve become financially independent?
 I’d like to hear from everyone who reads this.
 With it being such a dynamic topic, I’m sure everyone has a unique idea of wealth and financial independence.